puniverse/extended-stacktrace/README.md

 ## Details

-On the HotSpot JVM (OpenJDK/Oracle JDK) for Java 8, the extended information is always available, and obtaining it is as efficient as a plain `Throwable.getStackTrace()`.
+On the HotSpot JVM (OpenJDK/Oracle JDK) for Java 8, the extended information is always available (via some deep hacking), and obtaining it is as efficient as a plain `Throwable.getStackTrace()`.

 On other JVMs/Java versions the extended information may be incomplete.
 There are (much) better chances for obtaining extended information when capturing the stack with
 `ExtendedStackTrace.here()` than when extracting extended information from a `Throwable` with `ExtendedStackTrace.of(Throwable)`.
 Also, getting the method object carries a significant cost.